🦆🔍 Learn SQL by Exploring the Epstein Files

 Star countsstar_counts.parquet414K~2 MB

 Full document text is available in sharded files under documents-full/ - see the Jmail Data API docs for details.
-That’s the place to go for body-text style searching.

 Taking It Local